Widewall Public School

 Hope Schools

-Getting there: Hope Community School is on the edge of St Margaret’s Hope on the aptly named School Road.
-It runs from Cromarty Square and the Smithy Museum, and goes to the Sands of Wright and Hoxa Head.
-However, before you go there, we suggest you visit the Old Schoolhouse.
 If you are coming from Herston, it is a 7km (or 4.25-mile trip.
 You go back along the B9042 (but do not turn up the road to Widewall).
 This will take you past Kirkhouse Water Mill – and it is worth a stop (go to the section on mills).

 On reaching the A961, turn left and watch out for the St Margaret’s Hope sign and 40mph speed limit.
 Look out for a turning on your right that is signposted to the Cemetery and St Peter’s Kirk.
 The war memorial is on the corner.
 Take that turning onto Haybrake Road, and just after 0.6 km or 0.4 m you will see a road to your left (Claybraes Road).
 You have arrived at your destination – The Old Schoolhouse.
 [Click for a map]

 When you have finished here, turn around and return to A961.
-Turn right and then take the left turning (St Margaret’s Road).
+Turn right and then take the next left turning (St Margaret’s Road).
 At the bottom of the hill, the road turns fairly sharply to your right.
 Slow right down as School Road is a sharp left as you enter the Square and is obscured by the public toilets.
 The school is close to the top of the hill.
 Click for a map.
 Coming from Widewall, head north on the A961 and look for the signs as you get close to the village.

 Parochial schools were generally linked to a local church and tended to emphasise religious education.
 This school was attached to St Peter’s Church, Kirkhouse, and this is where Haybrake Road leads.
 About 800 metres further along the road is the former church hall (Hill Hall), and the Kirk is another 1700 metres, or just over a mile.

 The Parochial school had a significant catchment area.
 The village was 10-15 minutes walk away, and the surrounding area took in a good number of crofts and farms.
-Church of Scotland Parochial schools were handed over to the Scottish Government following the 1872 Education Act, so quite many children attending this Schoolhouse will have transferred in 1875 to the new public school in the Hope.
+Church of Scotland Parochial schools were handed over to the Scottish Government following the 1872 Education Act, so quite a few children attending this Schoolhouse will have transferred in 1875 to the new public school in the Hope.

 St Margaret’s Hope Public School